HazelTree/ECE229-Project/README.md

 ## Introduction

 This project is a Bank Telecaller Decision Support System.
-The main purpose is to help bank managers and telecallers quickly target customers who are more likely to subscribe to their product.
+The main purpose is to help bank managers and telecallers to target customers who are more likely to subscribe to their product.

 This project was pursued for fulfilment of the coursework ECE 229- Compuation data analysis and product development, offered by UC San Diego in Spring 2020.